tubearchivist/tubearchivist/docs/Settings.md

 - **Page Size**: Defines how many results get displayed on a given page.
 Same value goes for all archive views.

 ## Subscriptions
 Settings related to the channel management.
+Disable shorts or streams by setting their page size to 0 (zero).
 - **Channel Page Size**: Defines how many pages will get analyzed by **Tube Archivist** each time you click on *Rescan Subscriptions*.
 The default page size used by yt-dlp is **50**, that's also the recommended value to set here.
 Any value higher will slow down the rescan process, for example if you set the value to 51, that means yt-dlp will have to go through 2 pages of results instead of 1 and by that doubling the time that process takes.
 - **Live Page Size**: Same as above, but for channel live streams.
 - **Shorts page Size**: Same as above, but for shorts videos.